 Magnolia Felix

-Not all trees used in landscaping are green, the blue foliage of Cedrus atlantica glauca fastigiata (picture above) is one of the many conifers with blue foliage that make an impact in the larger landscape.
+Not all trees used in landscaping are green, the blue foliage of Cedrus atlantica glauca fastigiata is one of the many conifers with blue foliage that make an impact in the larger landscape.

 Flowering Crabapple Trees are another great tree for the landscape, Malus baccata Manchurica or Manchurian Crabapple is one on many species and cultivars worth looking for.